 - When lying down or reclining either in bed or on a settee your back should be comfortable.
 If it is not then change your position.
 You will need a firm and comfortable bed, chair, or sofa.

 - Some people find sitting easier than others do.
 Your back will tell you whether sitting is good or bad.
 Most people find that sitting for 5 or 10 minutes for meals or other activities is okay.
 If it is uncomfortable then you should recline slightly to eat your meals.

-- You can sleep in any position that is c
+- You can sleep in any position that is comfortable

 - Don’t try to take a bath, and shower only if you have a non-slip mat.
 You will need someone to help you for the first few days.

-- Do not lift anything heavier than a kettle of You will need someone to help you with preparing meals and other jobs for about 3 to 4 weeks.
+- Do not lift anything heavier than a kettle.
+You will need someone to help you with preparing meals and other jobs for about 3 to 4 weeks.

 - Always wear warm light clothing to keep your back warm and try to get dressed every day.

 - Try to avoid standing for long periods of time doing ironing, cooking, washing, or other activities for 6 to 8 weeks.